Privacy Notice: Apprentices

 Your right to data portability

 This only applies to information you have given us.
 You have the right to ask that we transfer the information you gave us from one organisation to another or give it to you.
 The right only applies if we are processing information because we have your consent or because you have a contract with us and it is necessary for the performance of that contract, and the processing is automated.

 We work to high standards when it comes to processing your personal information.
 If you have queries or concerns, please contact the relevant part of the University, or the Information Governance Manager & Data Protection Officer, and we will respond.

 If you remain dissatisfied, you can make a complaint about the way we process your personal information to the Information Commissioner’s Office, which is the UK supervisory authority for data protection.
-Further information can be found on our Data Protection webpage.
+Further information can be found on the data protection pages of our website.